brassgecko/GeckoShop/info.md

 <br/>
 ## What is Karma?

-Karma is a system that adjusts the number of coins you earn.
-Higher karma, more coins!
-Beneficial events will raise your karma, harmful events will lower it, and anything neutral -may- raise your karma, depending on my settings for the current scenario.
-BE WARNED!
-Your karma CAN go negative to the point that it begins draining your coins away, at which point you rely on my mercy or the generosity of other viewers for a chance to recover.
-Plan your evils carefully!
+Karma is multiplier on the number of coins you earn - higher karma, more coins!
+Beneficial events will raise your karma, harmful events will lower it, and anything neutral -may- raise your karma, depending on the current scenario.
+Max and min karma may change, or be locked to 100%.

 {%- if puppeteer -%}
 <br/>